Code-Institute-Submissions/Mk1-Project/README.md

 is constructed with Bootstrap as a partial base with custom css overlaying to show a understanding of both elements.

 ### **Theoretical**

+1. The goal is to provide a concise platform offering information on the services available and provide a marketing platform with contact links are available for information requests and bookings.

-1. **New Clients**: The site is intended to provide a marketing platform, providing access to information on the services provided and imagery of the products available.
+2. **New Clients**: The site is intended to provide a marketing platform, providing access to information on the services provided and imagery of the products available.
 The site is built on the premise that potential clients will already have a event in mind when coming to the site and showcasing a variety